verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-prometheus.md

 ### Metrics Trait Service Monitor not discovered

-Metrics Traits use Service Monitors which requires a Service to collect metrics.
+Metrics Traits use Service Monitors which require a Service to collect metrics.
 If your OAM workload is created with a Metrics Trait and no Ingress Trait, a Service might not be generated for your workload and will need to be created manually.

-This troubleshooting example uses the `hello-helidon` application:
+This troubleshooting example uses the `hello-helidon` application.

-Verify a Service Monitor exists for your application workload:
+Verify a Service Monitor exists for your application workload.
 ```
 $ kubectl get servicemonitors -n hello-helidon
 ```

-Verify a Service exists for your application workload:
+Verify a Service exists for your application workload.
 ```
 $ kubectl get services -n hello-helidon
 ```

 If no Service exists, create one manually.
-This example uses the default Prometheus port:
+This example uses the default Prometheus port.
 ```
 apiVersion: v1
 kind: Service